 Final Thoughts

 Wrapping up, Microsoft Bing Shopping Ads are both affordable and effective for online businesses.
 They offer good click rates and reach a group of customers who are likely to spend.
-This guide has shown you how to use Bing Ads well, from starting out to making your ads better.
+This guide has shown you how to use Microsoft Ads well, from starting out to making your ads better.

 Bing stands out as a smart option for growing your online business, helping you get seen more and sell more.